-And this proves that it’s not caused by cold blood returning to your core
+Even melons get “after-drop” and this proves that it’s not caused by cold blood returning to your core.

 When you swim, your body loses heat to the water.
 If that rate of loss is faster than you can generate heat through metabolic processes, then you will cool down.
 If you measure your deep core temperature with a rectal thermometer (please note, this is something best done in the controlled conditions of a laboratory), you will observe that your temperature continues to drop, at roughly the same rate, for about 20 to 30 minutes after you exit the water.
 This is known as “afterdrop”.